lupyuen/lupyuen.github.io/src/display.md

 📝 _14 Feb 2021_

-In our last article we configured PineCone BL602 to connect to a simple SPI Peripheral: BME280 Sensor for Temperature / Humidity / Air Pressure.
+In our last article we configured PineCone BL602 to connect to a simple SPI Peripheral: BME280 Sensor for Temperature / Humidity / Air Pressure. [(See this)](https://lupyuen.github.io/articles/spi)

 Today we shall connect PineCone BL602 / Pinenut / Any BL602 Board to a more powerful SPI Peripheral: __ST7789 Display Controller__.